fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADAdministrativeUnit.md

 ```

 ### -DisplayName
-The display name of the new administrative unit
+Specifies the display name of the new administrative unit.

 ```yaml
 Type: String